Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI crystal detectors

-Figure~\ref{ref:bkgspec} shows an example of the background spectrum from the NEO-5 crystal in 2--60\,keV (a) and 60--2000\,keV (b) following the application of the selection criteria.
-A multiple-hit event is classified when the other crystals or the LS have hits, which cannot be caused by the neutrino interactions.
-A single-hit event has a hit in only the single-crystal.
-The single-hit low-energy region corresponding to 2--6\,keV present approximately 6\,counts/kg/keV/day background level though the multiple-hit has approximately 13\,counts/kg/keV/day.
-Because NEON shield do not have muon tagging detector and have only a 10\,cm thick lead, relatively large background from external radiation are observed, particularly for the multiple-hit events than those of the COSINE-100 crystals~\cite{Adhikari:2017esn}.
-However, the LS detector tagged the dominant external background events, therefore, the single-hit physics data achieved only two times higher background than the COSINE-100 data.
+We process data obtained between September 2021 and November 2021 at the tendon gallery of reactor unit-6 with full power in the Hanbit nuclear power complex.
+Figure~\ref{ref:bkgspec} (a) and (b) show examples of the background spectra from the NEO-5 crystal in the 2—60\,keVee and 60—2000\,keVee regions, respectively, following the application of the selection criteria.
+Here, the low-energy and high-energy spectra are calibrated with a 59.54\,keV line of $^{241}$Am and 511, 1274, and 1785\,keV lines from $^{22}$Na, assuming a linear response of NaI(Tl) scintillation.
+A multiple-hit event is classified when the other crystals or LS have hits that cannot be caused by \cenns neutrino interactions.
+A single-hit event has a hit only in a single crystal.
+The single-hit low-energy region corresponding to 2--6\,keVee presents a background level of approximately 6\,counts/kg/keV/day, although the multiple-hit region has a background level of approximately 13\,counts/kg/keV/day.
+As the NEON shield does not have a muon tagging detector and has only a 10\,cm-thick lead, relatively large backgrounds from external radiation are observed, particularly for the multiple-hit events compared to those of the COSINE-100 crystals~\cite{Adhikari:2017esn}.
+However, the LS detector tags the dominant external background events; therefore, the single-hit physics data achieved are only twice as high as the COSINE-100 data.
+Figure~\ref{ref:bkgspeccom} shows the low-energy single-hit spectra of three of the crystals: NEO-2, NEO-5, and NEO-6.
+The other crystals have similar background distributions with similar sizes and internal contamination crystals; for example, that of NEO-4 is similar to that of NEO-5, and those of NEO-1 and NEO-3 are similar to that of NEO-6.
+As the NEO-2 crystal contains a particularly large amount of $^{40}$K and $^{210}$Pb, as summarized in Table~\ref{table:LightYield}, the background level of the NEO-2 crystal is approximately twice larger than those of the other NEON crystals, as shown in Fig.~\ref{ref:bkgspeccom}.
+As the length of NEO-6 (4-inch long) is only half size of NEO-5 (8-inch long), the relative background contributions per unit kg weight from external radiations, such as PMT radioactivities, in the NEO-6 crystal are larger than those of the NEO-5 crystal.
+This results in increased rates of 4-inch-long crystals above the 8\,keVee energy regions, as shown in Fig.~\ref{ref:bkgspeccom}.
+However, contributions from external radiation are quickly reduced in low-energy single-hit events~\cite{cosinebg,Adhikari:2021rdm} so that the measured background levels at 2--6\,keVee are similar between 4-inch long and 8-inch-long crystals in the case of similar internal contaminations.